CTUAvastLab/Mill.jl/docs/src/manual/missing.md

 2. Empty bags with no instances in a [`BagNode`](@ref)
 3. And entire key missing in a [`ProductNode`](@ref)

-At the moment, [`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl) is capable of handling the first two cases.
+At the moment, `Mill` is capable of handling the first two cases.
 The solution always involves an additional vector of parameters (denoted always by `ψ`) that are used during the model evaluation to substitute the missing values.
 Parameters `ψ` can be either fixed or learned during training.
 Everything is done automatically.

 ## Empty bags